jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/DSpace-XML-schema.md

-# PubRouter Dspace XML Schema Description
+# PubRouter DSpace XML Schema Description

 This document describes the XML output by PubRouter for ingestion into DSpace repositories via the SWORDv2 interface.